 In an effort to continue those conversations among women, and with a clear invitation from the prophet for women to start seeking an understanding of what priesthood power means to them, the Church News features a new “Women of Covenant” section.

 The priesthood—or power of God on earth—is a key component of living the gospel for both men and women.
-The Church News aims to share stories of real women discussing what priesthood power looks like in their lives, what it means to them, and address some of the questions they have about priesthood power, authority, and keys in The Church of Jesus Christ of Latter-day Saints.
+The Church News aims to share stories of real women discussing what priesthood power looks like in their lives and what it means to them and address some of the questions they have about priesthood power, authority, and keys in The Church of Jesus Christ of Latter-day Saints.

 In October 2019, President Russell M. Nelson told the women of the Church, “How I yearn for you to understand that the restoration of the priesthood is just as relevant to you as a woman as it is to any man.”